yz-cnsdqz/ms-tcn-bilinear/README.md

-# Multistage Temporal Convolutional Net with Bilinear Residual Module
+# Multistage Temporal Convolutional Network with A Bilinear Module

 ## Acknowledgement